kuzzleio/sdk-javascript/doc/6/controllers/security/delete-credentials/index.md

 # deleteCredentials

-Deletes user credentials for the specified authentication strategy/
+Deletes user credentials for the specified authentication strategy.

 <br />